lockevod/Karoo-GPS-Style/README.md

 - v-1.14 Adapted to new offline (v14) from karoo (minor changes river and streams)
 - v-1.15.
 Fix farm|farmyard error.
 Thanks to thegabDEV for reporting it.

+- Added v1 MTB.
+New karoo version for mtb style (now you've mtb_v1.xml and offline_v15.xml in sdcard folder).
+If you want to use mtb style you need to copy mtb_v1.xml and activate this style in profiles.

 ## License